bluerogue251/DBSubsetter/README.md

 DBSubsetter is a tool for taking a logically consistent subset of a relational database.

-Starting with a set of rows from a particular table, it respects foreign key constraints by recursively fetching the "parents" and (optionally) the "children" of those rows.
+Starting with a base condition specifying a set of rows from one or more tables, it respects foreign key constraints by recursively fetching the "parents" and (optionally) the "children" of those rows.

 This is useful for local development and testing or for exporting all the data belonging to a particular set of users or customers for debugging and sharing.

-## Design principles
+## Project Goals

 * High performance: optimized to run as fast as possible and to take full advantage of multi-core machines.
 * Determinism: identical inputs should yield identical outputs.
 Random subsets are possible, but only if purposely configured.